 LATCH Manual 101

 An overview of the basic components in the LATCH Manual, one of many great resources available to child passenger safety advocates.
-(Note: While this video uses the 2019 LATCH Manual as an example, all information applies to the 2021 LATCH Manual, as well.
-A couple page number references are slightly different in 2021, but all content is still present.)
+This presentation explains where the information in the LATCH Manual comes from and how to find it.

 Switchable Retractor Technique